static site checker

 --validation.element EL Accept <EL> as a valid element.
 This element

 will be ignored, not validated.
-May be
+EL may

 repeated.